VivianaG/WordPuzzleGame/README.md

 - to check if the word is correct, the user should click on 'Submit' button or press 'enter' key

 ##Implementation
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-The application is build by using Yeoman, Grunt, Angular, Bootstrap 3, jQuery for the client side.
+The application is developed by using Yeoman, Grunt, Angular, Bootstrap 3, jQuery for the client side.
 For the backend side, I used Firebase REST API (https://www.firebase.com/docs/rest/api).

 ## Build & development
 To be able to play the game in the browser, please follow the next steps: